Coal News We love to talk!

 ONGC had earlier attempted to invoke Swiber’s performance bank guarantees but following the Singapore firm’s objection and a judicial intervention, it agreed to use the money to finish the projects.

-- Auction of 67 small oil and gas fields to kick off on May 25 Read more
+- EGoM on gas to meet on July 25 Read more